vtrphan/MachineLearning-Titanic/HandsOn/Instructions.md

 ![Experiment Overview](./images/Experiment-Finished.png)

 Now "Save" and "Run" again and look at the output of the last step to see how the models behave.

+*Hint: Scroll down while looking at the "Visualize" page.
+There is more then just a graph*

 ## Deploy the model
 From the two models select the one that performed better and deploy a "Predictive Web Service".